Ctrl-X/Siribro/README.md

         });`

 As you can see, you will have to load a dialog file (here "bot.md") that will feed siribro.
 You can read the section "Create a dialog file" for more information on the option you have

+## Dependency
+Siribro has only a *jQuery* dependency.
+It is only used for DOM control and AJAX request.
+Any version of jQuery should work.
+We will remove this dependency in a future version.